Double movement: Overview

-The dependence of Laissez-faire on global hegemony is a complicated problem because this is the field where political leaders need negotiation to keep their political power for two main purposes.
-They need to maintain both protection on position of the nation within the international state system and effective function of domestic economy.
-Political leaders should pursue balance between these two goals.
-If policies are weighted one-side for example, tilting to the Laissez-faire, it undermines the domestic economy and the economy becomes to rely too much on global stream.
-On the other hand, if policies are biased to the other goal, it disturbs business environment and weakens the global status of the nation by diminishing sufficient foreign investment and resources.
+The dependence of laissez-faire on global hegemony is a complicated problem because this is the field where political leaders need negotiation to keep their political power for two main purposes.
+They need to maintain both the protection of the position of the nation within the international state system and the effective function of the domestic economy.
+Political leaders should pursue a balance between these two goals.
+If policies are weighted one-side for example, tilting to the laissez-faire, it undermines the domestic economy and the economy becomes to rely too much on the global stream.
+On the other hand, if policies are biased to the other goal, it disturbs the business environment and weakens the global status of the nation by diminishing sufficient foreign investment and resources.
 Therefore, all political leaders have to consider both risky situations and make a settlement at the proper balanced point.
-The relative power between these two rivalry movements are determined by the political and economic states and how social participants think about and act against those particular situations.
+The relative powers between these two rival movements are determined by the political and economic status and how social participants think about and act against those particular situations.

-On the one hand, there is a significant importance of self-regulating mechanism of market in Polanyi's study.
-Polanyi backed up Marx's assertion that it is more influential on pursuing for interests when people have a common ideology rather than an individual goal.
-If it was not for argument about commonly shared interests among social actors in self-regulating market, the movement of Laissez-faire would not have such a big impact on global economy.
+On the one hand, there is a significant importance of a self-regulating mechanism of the market in Polanyi's study.
+Polanyi backed up Marx's assertion that it is more influential in pursuing interests when people have a common ideology rather than an individual goal.
+If it was not for the argument about commonly shared interests among social actors in a self-regulating market, the movement of laissez-faire would not have such a big impact on the global economy.

-In the double movement, workers and capitalists are major actors who engage in these two movements and represent the key part of the two rivalry movements, respectively.
-Meanwhile, there are also different social groups which actively participate in these movements according to Polanyi's analysis.
+In the double movement, workers and capitalists are major actors who engage in these two movements and represent the key part of the two rival movements, respectively.
+Meanwhile, there are also different social groups that actively participate in these movements according to Polanyi's analysis.
 For instance, he argued that the bourgeoisie and proletariat had the most effect on society when they exerted their power from various influential social groups.
-In general, workers tended to stand by the counter movement against Laissez-faire and capitalists advocated the freedom and expansion of market.
-Nevertheless, there were a few workers and capitalists who were supportive vice versa at all time.
+In general, workers tended to stand by the counter-movement against laissez-faire and capitalists advocated the freedom and expansion of the market.
+Nevertheless, there were a few workers and capitalists who were supportive and vice versa at all times.

-Polanyi also argued that the concept of a self-regulating market of Laissez-faire is quite utopian thinking.
+Polanyi also argued that the concept of a self-regulating market of laissez-faire is quite utopian thinking.
 The market system would break down if there isn't any management of government at all.
-In most cases, the supporters of the movement of Laissez-faire claim that a self-regulating market works well itself so that signals such as price from the market have an ability to allocate capital, labor and land in a suitable way.
-However, a fairly large portion of these advocators would find that they are actually largely dependent on the government's regulation on protection of their own property, control over low-class workers and even operation of the free market.
+In most cases, the supporters of the movement of laissez-faire claim that a self-regulating market works well by itself so that signals such as price from the market have the ability to allocate capital, labor, and land in a suitable way.
+However, a fairly large portion of these advocators would find that they are actually largely dependent on the government's regulation on the protection of their own property, control over low-class workers, and even the operation of the free market.